lukereding/thoughts_on_business/succeed_in_business.md

 	- (from my experience): figure out what people are good at and cultivate an environment that let's them be productive
 - Debate ideas, not people.

+Other thoughts on what makes a good team: https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/

 ## other notes